-Letterpress printing is considered the oldest form of printing.
+Letterpress printing is considered the oldest form of printing services.
 It’s a labor-intensive process that produces a stunning tactile result.
 Letterpress is like debossing but with ink.
 When you are looking at letterpress you should be able to see a definite indentation in the paper stock.

 All of our letterpress printing is done on a Kluge platen press.
 A platen press is made up of two flat surfaces called the bed and the platen.
 The platen provides a smooth backing for the paper stock.
 The die is locked into the bed.
 The plate is inked, the paper stock is then placed on another flat surface called the platen and presses against the inked plate producing the impression.

 Letterpress printing requires a die for each color.
 Dies are made from either magnesium or copper.
-We prefer to use copper dies because we feel the quality is superior.
+At Cannelli Printing, we prefer to use copper dies because we feel the quality is superior.
 Keep in mind that the cost of dies can add up so if budget is a concern, it’s best to keep the design between 1-2 colors.

 Copper Letterpress Die